 YOGA & MEDITATION RETREATS

-Nepal has always been known for her majestic mountains and trekking.
-In recent years, Nepal’s reputation as an ideal place for yoga retreats and yoga trekking vacations has been rapidly growing.
+Nepal has always been known for its majestic mountains and trekking.
+Nepal’s reputation as an ideal place for yoga retreats and yoga trekking vacations has been rapidly growing in recent years.

 We provide the option of a yoga retreat in a luxury resort or hotel, combining yoga practice with some short hikes to nearby areas to rejuvenate your body and mind.